timeassassinRG/Generative_AI_Compendium/Data-Analysis-with-python/Readme.md

 ---

-## Module 1: Importing and Exploring Data
+## 1: Importing and Exploring Data

 In this module, you will learn how to understand data and leverage Python libraries to import data from multiple sources.
 You will explore fundamental tasks to begin analyzing the data you have imported.